 Hunting for and creating vintage furniture

 The popularity behind the style has helped create an industry of furniture makers that specialize in giving their furniture that rustic yet elegant look that designers and aficionados look for.
-The use of earthy tones and pastels give pieces such as wooden chairs, chests and country style cupboards a hint of French style.
+The use of earthy tones and pastels give pieces such as wooden chairs, chests and shabby chic dresser a hint of French style.

 Certain methods have been used in order to give newly constructed pieces the rustic look they wish to achieve.
 Techniques such as, using many layers of paint and then carefully using sandpaper to file down the piece of furniture in specific areas where wear and tear becomes apparent in the future is commonly used.
 Many other methods are used in order to give furnishings the distressed look connoisseurs of rustic furniture look for, such as the staining of linens and cotton with tea or over washing of materials with the goal of fading the material in order to give it more of an antique appearance.

 The influence of this rustic design style has also made its way outside of the home and is evident in garden furniture design.
 Commonly used materials such as cottons and distressed wood are frequently paired with other pieces crafted with aged or died metals that help provide a variation in materials and also works as an accent in a room or garden that may need a touch of eclectic flare.
 The beauty of shabby chic furniture is that it affords you the liberty to incorporate several different design styles within one room in order to create an varied interior.
 What works best is up to the designer and their unique style, which makes shabby chic furniture design the ideal type of décor for the freethinkers of the world who prefer to not base their design ideals off of preconceived notions.